Deploy locally

 Anti-patterns

-1. Deploying to Ollama before measuring quality.
-A LoRA that hits 70% of Opus's accuracy on your task is a downgrade you should not ship.
+1. Deploying before measuring quality.
+A LoRA that hits 70% of Opus's accuracy is a downgrade you should not ship.
 Run Example 36's eval pass first; deploy only when the LoRA clears your quality bar.

-2. Running Ollama inside Docker on macOS. macOS Docker has no Metal access; the model silently falls back to CPU.
-Run Ollama natively on the laptop (via brew install ollama or the installer).
+2. Running Ollama inside Docker on macOS.
+Docker on macOS has no Metal access; the model silently falls back to CPU.
+Run Ollama natively (via brew install ollama or the installer).
 Docker is the right answer on Linux + CUDA, not Apple Silicon.

-3. Treating local deploy as the end of the story.
+3. Treating local deploy as a one-time event.
 The Curator keeps capturing fresh training data after deploy.
-Plan for a re-fine-tune every few weeks (hours of work, not weeks) so the local model tracks new failure modes as they appear.
+Plan for a re-fine-tune every few weeks — hours of work, not weeks — so the local model tracks new failure modes as they appear.

 4. Hiding vendor switching behind feature flags.
 The Sagewai model-string surface is the swap point.
 Application code does not need to know which model is in flight.
 Wire one Observatory panel per model string, not a feature-flag matrix.